Alternative titles for this job

 Scientists increasingly working in partnership with industry

-Forestry scientists are increasingly working with industry partners in areas, such as wood processing, where they can combine their knowledge and skills to produce specialty wood products such as laminated timbers.
+Forestry scientists are increasingly working with industry partners in areas, such as wood processing, where they can combine their knowledge and skills to produce speciality wood products such as laminated timbers.

 Types of employers varied